 Usually, most companies would discover the cybersecurity breach long after the damage has already been done.
 In the months following the incident, the executives and other personnel would dedicate their time and resources to investigate and respond to the events that led to the attack.
 Then, the situation would be tackled with the help of costly post-incident damage control.
 Post analysis would involve a painful discovery process that would identify the vulnerabilities that had allowed the attack.
+In this IBM QRadar Tutorial, you will learn all the basics of IBM QRadar.
+First, let’s see What is the IBM QRadar?
+Further, you will come to know what made IBM QRadar come into play.

 The IBM QRadar is a security information and event management or SIEM product that is designed for enterprises.
 The tool collects data from the organization and the network devices.
 It also connects to the operating systems, host assets, applications, vulnerabilities, user activities, and behaviors.
 IBM QRadar is used to perform analysis of the log data and the network flows in real-time so that malicious activities can be identified and stopped as soon as possible.
 Thus, the main aim of the IBM QRadar is to prevent or minimize the damage to its host organization.